Stocks & indices

 Connects via the official cTrader API.
 Full history imports on connection and real risk is calculated on every new trade.

-Connects via read-only API key (Bybit Global).
-Risk per trade calculated on Perpetuals and Spot, synced every 2 hours.
+Learn about cTrader →Connects via read-only API key (Bybit Global).
+Real risk per trade on perpetuals, inverse and spot, synced every 2 hours.

 Multiply your account balance by the percentage you will risk to get a risk amount.
 Divide that risk amount by the distance between your entry and your stop loss.
 The result is the position size that keeps your loss equal to your planned risk if the stop is hit.